 Unit Summary: Pitch, the distinction of a sound based upon the rate of vibrations producing it, is another foundational element of music.
 We distinguish pitch by its relative lowness/highness, or its amount of change/distance higher/lower relative to other pitches occurring before, after, or during.
 This unit engages students in the fundamental pitch concepts of notation using clefs, staff note names, and accidentals, as well as how those concepts translate to the playing of their instrument, connecting them to tone production and intonation.
-At the heart of this unit will be scales - an arranged series of ascending then descending pitches according to its specific scheme of intervals - which then leads to the concepts of key signatures and the most common intervals - unisons, octaves, and half and whole steps.
+At the heart of this unit will be scales - an arranged series of ascending then descending pitches according to its specific scheme of intervals - which then leads to the concepts of key signatures and the most common intervals - unisons, octaves, and half and whole steps, and the addition of perfect 4ths, 5ths, then 3rds.
 There is an incredible array of scale types, stemming from the vast cultural origins and temporal influences throughout music history in which they were created.
 (AAH) (AAPI) (LGBTQ/D) (HG)